United Kingdom Primary and Secondary Academic Preparation

 EngineeringUK

-Percentage of Female Entrants in A-level STEM Courses in the UK by Subject in 2012-2021
+Percentage of Female Entrants in the UK in Selected A-Level STEM Subjects by Subject in 2012-2024

 Global UK secondary EngineeringUK